 From a pleasant stroll along a meandering underground stream way, to the rope-work required in the most technically demanding vertical caves in Australia, Tasmania caves have it all.
 There are approximately 4,000 known caves in Tasmania, including the deepest caves in Australia.
 We have horizontal cave systems over 20 km long with vast underground chambers, and we have deep vertical systems approaching 400 metres deep with single free-hanging drops or “pitches” up to 190 metres deep.
 Some are muddy cesspits, and some are perfectly clean washed limestone caused from regular flooding of the cave.
 There are constantly “new” caves being discovered, explored and surveyed, and know caves extended in length & depth.

 Many Tasmanian caves are “Swallets” meaning they are stream sinks where water disappears underground.
 Therefore, you can expect to get dripped, sprayed, showered, or maybe even have to grovel or swim in the water, but alternately, if a nice easy stroll admiring formation or looking at glowworm displays is more your thing, there is plenty of that to be found in Tasmanian caves too!
 As an added bonus, many of our caves are also hidden in spectacular karst rainforest, so even walking to and from the caves can be spectacular.
 Some caves can require considerable bushwalking along cavers tracks and require “expeditions” to explore, but the vast majority can be fully negotiated in a single day.

 Many of Tasmania’s caves are vertical.
-In fact, nearly all of Australia’s vertical caves are located in Tasmania, so it is not surprising that the many uniquely Australian deep-caving techniques have evolved in Tasmanian caves.
+In fact, nearly all of Australia’s vertical caves are located in Tasmania.
 The electron wire caving ladders that were used from the late 1940s to the early 1970s have been replaced by SRT (Single Rope Technique).
 Ladders are still used on occasion on small pitches for convenience and on beginner caving trips, but it’s fairly rare.
 Modern SRT Caving involves abseiling on nylon ropes (usually 9-10 mm diameter, but even down to 6mm) to descend into the caves, and using devices called “Jumars” that grip the rope when weighted to ascend back up the ropes.